Build Loyal Customers With A Blog

-A blog is basically a web log that a blogger makes use for chronological listing of blog posts.
+A blog is basically a web log that a blogger makes use for a chronological listing of blog posts.
 A blog has the most recent content shown first followed by the previously updated content.

 The blog will provide content about your products and services.

-How to start an Artist Blog
+How to Start an Artist Blog

 The best platform for blogging is WordPress.
 WordPress allows you to create a website that incorporates a bog.

-The options you have using WordPress are limitless.
+The options available for WordPress are limitless.

-If you can dream of the perfect artist blog and website you can create it with WordPress.
+If you can dream of the perfect artist blog and website, you can create it with WordPress.

 Building a WordPress site is easier than you think.

-To start you will need to purchase hosting and a domain name for your site.
+To start, you will need to purchase hosting and a domain name for your site.

 The two popular hosting services are: